andrewferlitsch/Gap/docs/tutorials/computer_vision.md

 ### Example: Image Processing Dashboard

 Let's expand on the real-word cloud example from earlier.
-In this case, let's assume that one wants to have a dashboard for a devOps person to monitor the preprocessing of images from a user, with the requirements:
+In this case, let's assume that one wants to have a dashboard for a DevOps person to monitor the preprocessing of images from a user, with the requirements:

 + Each time an image is preprocessed, the following is displayed on the dashboard:
     - A thumbnail of the source image.